DV

 What is the difference between HDV and SPHD?

-HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while SPHD (Invesco S&P 500 High Dividend Low Volatility ETF) tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
+HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index, while SPHD (Invesco S&P 500 High Dividend Low Volatility ETF) tracks S&P 500 Low Volatility High Dividend Index with a dividend approach.
 They are issued by iShares and Invesco respectively.

 Can I hold both HDV and SPHD?